 “The problem is that none of the drug-makers currently has enough market share to make that happen under existing anti-trust provisions.
 It would require new legislative action and I just don’t see any such thing happening,” the Stonington resident said.

 In the year 2007, Dr. LaMattina left Pfizer and currently serves the boards of several smaller pharmaceutical companies.
-Raising alarm over the depleting image of drug-manufacturers in the eyes of consumers, he suggested a series of steps that the companies collectively could take to regain the public trust.
+Raising alarm over the depleting image of drug manufacturers in the eyes of consumers, he suggested a series of steps that the companies collectively could take to regain the public trust.

-According to him, the companies should practise complete transparency related to payment they make to all physicians; they should make all clinical drug trial data available to the public and last but not the least the television advertising of pharmaceuticals drugs should not be done.
+According to him, the companies should practice complete transparency related to payment they make to all physicians; they should make all clinical drug trial data available to the public and last but not the least the television advertising of pharmaceuticals drugs should not be done.